-The Audio Input Router tab allows you to set the audio tracks that get recorded on the server and the Audio Output Router tab allows you to set which audio tracks are played from the server.
+The Audio Input Router tab allows you to set the audio channel that get recorded on the server and the Audio Output Router tab allows you to set which audio channels are played from the server.

-- Launch the Tria Config application.

 You may be prompted to allow the program to make changes on the computer, click Yes.

-- 2. Click the Audio Router tab.
+2. Click the Audio Router tab.